A 5-step rescue plan: modernize your product development process to design beyond the user.

 But it’s not all we obsess over.
-Because the user is just 1 piece in a large and complicated puzzle.
+Because the user is just one piece in a large and complicated puzzle.
 The other pieces are made up of the many stakeholders that contribute to a product’s ultimate success—from caretakers to decision makers, retailers to manufacturers.

-If anyone in the chain has a poor experience, your product’s success is put at risk.
-This is particularly true in the case of high-value, complex systems, where many different stakeholders must successfully interact with your product for it to succeed.
+If anyone in the chain has a poor experience, your product’s success is at risk.
+This is particularly true in the case of high-value, complex systems, where many different stakeholders must successfully interact with your product for it to truly succeed.

 And only one of these stakeholders is the user.